some of our current favourite

 experiences in India:

-No visit to Rajasthan is complete without including one of its iconic cities but to find the real India head off the beaten track to some of its villages and smaller towns.
+No visit to Rajasthan is complete without including one of its iconic cities but to find the real, rural India head off the beaten track to some of its villages and smaller towns.
 Red and yellow and pink and green, orange and purple and blue – and that’s just the cow horns.
 Rural Rajasthan is the stuff of your imagination; sweeping deserts and craggy hills, forgotten forts and fairy-tale palaces, snooty camels and wandering cows, the very essence of India all in eye-popping glorious technicolour.

 After the hullabaloo of the cities the Rajasthan countryside presents a great opportunity to slow down to a pace of life no faster than a trundling bullock cart.
-This is where the majority of Indians live, in small towns such as Rohet, Deogarh and Bundi where deposed royalty are still held in the highest esteem, and in villages like Bhainsrorgarh, Ramathra and Narlai centred round holy trees or elaborately decorated wells with tall pillars for travellers to find when crossing the deserts.
+Rural India is where the majority of Indians live, in small towns such as Rohet, Deogarh and Bundi where deposed royalty are still held in the highest esteem, and in villages like Bhainsrorgarh, Ramathra and Narlai centred round holy trees or elaborately decorated wells with tall pillars for travellers to find when crossing the deserts.

 Our approach is to use small locally owned properties where the family has a strong relationship with the surrounding community so that you are welcomed into nearby villages.
 You’ll know that you’re on to a good thing when the road signs peter out, the potholes get bigger and a man on a moped is sent to meet you and show you the last secret mile to your lodgings.
 Swop your car for a jeep, bicycle or your own two feet and you’ll soon discover some hidden gems.